 Indeed, a PostNord study found that 40% of UK online shoppers would prefer to use PayPal for online transactions.

-Offering PayPal or similar methods tends to draw a broader variety of potential customers, while some find it easier to check out by logging into PayPal rather than entering their full address and payment details, as we mentioned earlier.
+Offering PayPal or similar methods tends to draw a wider variety of potential customers, while some find it easier to check out by logging into PayPal rather than entering their full address and payment details, as we mentioned earlier.